wcarvalho/wcarvalho.github.io/_posts/2018-04-14-personal_truths.md

 * Kim's mother, Kris Jenner, married Bruce (now Caitlyn) Jenner after divorcing Robert Kardashian.
 Bruce also held a fair amount of fame which could have potentially given Kim sufficient preliminary fame.
 * The sex-tape released was between Kim and R&B star Ray J. Ray J's fame alone might have been enough to propel Kim to fame anyway (potentially under the right marketing).

 My point is that this situation is complex and there are a multitude of factors that play a role in the final outcome.
-When we are making inferences about the income, we should be weary of the potential sources of uncertainty.
+When we are making inferences about the outcome, we should be weary of the potential sources of uncertainty.
 To model this a **little** more precisely, let's use the diagram below where solid lines indicate given knowledge, a dashed lines indicate unknowns.
 I.e., we know A, B, and that A "leads" to B. But we potentially don't know about the existence of C or about how C leads to B. We'll define
 * A as Robert Kardashian becoming somewhat famous, and
 * B as Kim Kardashian leveraging that fame to become more famous via a sex tape.